Softwire/strawberry-fair/frontend/src/pages/news/index.md

 ---
 templateKey: 'news-overview'
-title: Blog page
+title: Our News
+subtitle: It's your festival
 image: /img/strawberry.jpg
 ---
-## This is the Blog Page!
+## Here are the latest news:

 Here we can find a list of all the available Blog Posts.